ziyao-zhao/Greater-Manchester-Tweet-Redistribution/README.md

 ### 1. Random candidate point generation

-For each tweet associated with a district, multiple random candidate points are generated inside the district polygon.
+Candidate point generation employs a Cartesian random sampling method based on polygonal bounding boxes: uniform random (x, y) coordinates are generated within each district's bounding box, then filtered using the within () function to ensure points fall inside the polygon.

 ### 2. Population-weighted candidate selection

-Candidate points are sampled against a population raster, and the point with the highest raster value is selected as the most likely location.
+The number of candidate points, denoted as n, is one of the key parameters in the Weighted Redistribution algorithm, directly influencing the stability and randomness of the results.
+When n is small, the redistribution positions are more susceptible to the influence of random sampling; while a larger n enables a more thorough exploration of the high-weight areas within the administrative region, but it also increases the computational cost.
+When n = 10 there are more hotspots, but they are more scattered.
+However, when n = 50, hotspots within the district are more stable and the focus is more concentrated in a few specific areas.

 ### 3. Radius calculation

-An influence radius is calculated based on administrative area and a scaling parameter.
+After that, an influence radius was calculated for each redistributed point based on the size of the administrative area and a scaling parameter.

 ### 4. Distance-decay redistribution

-Each selected point is expanded using a circular kernel with linear distance decay.
+Each selected point was then spread into a circular surface using a simple linear distance-decay function.

 ### 5. Output surface generation

-The weighted contributions of all redistributed points are accumulated into a final continuous surface representing probable tweet intensity.
+Finally, all redistributed surfaces were added together to produce a continuous map showing the likely spatial pattern of tweet activity.

 ## Key Features